DBHunter95/Capstone-Expense-Sharing/README.md

 The app is currently live on heroku, however if you want to run the app locally you can do so by downloading all requiremnts from the requirements.txt folder and then from the command line exporting FLASK_APP=app.py and then flask run.

-Note: There was a unusual error where in order for the code to run effectively locally the import addresses in the app.py file had to be .models and .auth rather than models and auth.
+Note: There was a unusual error where in order for the code to run effectively locally the import addresses in the app.py file had to be ".models" and ".auth" rather than "models" and "auth".
 If you are experiencing errors running the app locally please adjust this.

 ### Roles